If there is one thing about the modern world of electronics that is widespread, it would be PCBs

 2.)
 The Management of Heat

-An important issue with almost any electronic in the world, is heat.
+An important issue with almost any electronic in the world is heating.

 Electricity has the property of heat generation, which can be a good or bad thing, depending on how you look at it.
 In the case of bathroom components such as geysers or boilers, it can be great.
 But in the case of electronics such as computer components or PCBs in general, it can be a real nightmare.
 This is because excess heat can damage the components and in some cases even prove to be a fire hazard.